Exploring and Interacting with the Set of Good Sparse Generalized Additive Models: Experiments

 In general, shrinking the approximated Rashomon set leads to higher precision and expanding it leads to better recall.
 Figure \ref{fig:precision_scale} shows the performance of different methods under this tradeoff.
 Our method still dominates others even when we rescaled the volume with different factors.

 The previous experiments evaluate the performance when the support set is fixed.
 To explore many different support sets, we use the blocking method (Method 2) from Section \ref{sec:approx:diff}.
 Method 2 is much faster than Method 1, so we need to check that it performs similarly, according to both the volume and precision of the approximated Rashomon set.
 The \textit{volume ratio}, defined by $\sqrt[\tilde{K}]{\textrm{Vol}(\hat{R}_{\textrm{method1}})/\textrm{Vol}(\hat{R}_{\textrm{method2}})}$, should be 1 if the two methods perform similarly.
 The \textit{precision ratio}, the precision of Method 1 over the precision of Method 2, again should be close to 1 if the methods perform similarly.

 Figure \ref{fig:blocking_baseline} shows the precision ratio and volume ratio of 100 different new support sets where $u > 0$, i.e., the approximated Rashomon set is non-empty.
 Clearly, Method 2 will break down if we choose the support size $\tilde{K}$ to be too small.
-The results from Figure \ref{fig:blocking_baseline} indicate what we expected: precision and volume ratios close to 1, even for relatively small $\tilde{K}$.
+The results from Figure \ref{fig:blocking_baseline} indicate what we expected: precision and volume ratios are close to 1, even for relatively small $\tilde{K}$.
 Importantly, Method 2 is much more efficient than Method 1.
 For example, the running time is $<$0.001 seconds for Method 2 but ranges from 300 to 1100 seconds for Method 1 on all three datasets (COMPAS, FICO, MIMIC-II).
 More results are in Appendix \ref{app:precision_volume}.